sitaraemilys/CV/README.md

 - Mathematics | A
 - Chemistry | A
 - Fine Art & Design | A
-- History of Art | A
+- History of Art and Design | A

 #### Things that make me tick